austral/austral.github.io/spec/rationale-error-handling.md

 The benefits of this approach are:

 1. **Resource Safety**.
-Contract violations will still safely deallocate resources, with minor caveats.
+Contract violations will unwind the stack and cause destructors to be called, which allows us to safely deallocate resources (with some caveats, see below).

-   We can write servers where specific worker threads can occasionally tip over while safely deallocating their resources.
+   We can write servers where specific worker threads can occasionally tip over, but the file/socket handles are safely closed, and the entire server does not crash.

    When the parent thread of a failing thread receives an exception, it can decide whether to restart the thread, or simply rethrow the exception.
 In the latter case, its own stack would be unwound and its own resources deallocated.
-Transitively, an exception that is not caught terminates the program only after all resources have been safely deallocated.
+Transitively, an exception that is not caught anywhere and reaches the top of the stack will terminate the program only after all resources have been safely deallocated.

 2. **Testing**.
 Contract violations can be caught during test execution and reported appropriately, without needing to spawn a new thread or a new